DenisProcyon/CDS_Final_Project/README.md

 3. **`plot_all_categorical(data: pd.DataFrame)`**
    - **Description:**
-     Automatically detects and plots the distribution of all categorical columns in the `DataFrame`.
+      Detects and plots the distribution of all categorical columns in the `DataFrame`.
 Each categorical column is represented by a bar chart of its value counts.
    - **Usage Example:**
      ```python
      plotter = DataPlotter()